adityaaggupta2017/DM_PROJECT/CODING_QUESTIONS/QUESTION-1/Readme.md

 This is how we can solve some of the difficult questions with help of maths platforms and pattern findings .

+STEPS TO RUN THE CODE:
+1) if using an IDE simply run the java code after making a java file .
+2) if using terminal use javac  file_name